HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="transition-properties.png",
   caption="Adoption of transition properties as a percent of pages.", description="Bar chart showing the adoption of the most popular transition properties.
 Desktop and mobile pages are very similar except filter doesn't appear to be used significantly at all on desktop.
-The most popular transition property on mobile pages is all, used on 41% of pages, followed by opacity at 37%, transform at 26%, color at 17%, none at 15%, height at 13%, background-color at 12%, background at 10%, filter at 7%, and the remaining properties used on 6% of mobile pages: width, left, top, -webkit-transform, box-shadow, and border-color.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1677028861&format=interactive", sheets_gid="134272305", sql_file="transition_properties.sql"
+The most popular transition property on mobile pages is `all`, used on 41% of pages, followed by `opacity` at 37%, `transform` at 26%, `color` at 17%, `none` at 15%, `height` at 13%, `background-color` at 12%, `background` at 10%, `filter` at 7%, and the remaining properties used on 6% of mobile pages: `width`, `left`, `top`, `-webkit-transform`, `box-shadow`, and `border-color`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1677028861&format=interactive", sheets_gid="134272305", sql_file="transition_properties.sql"